Overcoming constipation

 • Include plenty of high-fibre foods in your diet, including beans and legumes, vegetables, fruits, whole grain cereals and bran.

-• Eat fewer processed and refined foods.
+• Eat less processed and refined foods.

 • Drink plenty of filtered water and herbal teas.

-• Get active with regular exercise.
+• Be active by getting regular exercise.

 • Try to manage stress.